Nymgo: Rates

-Nymgo's practice of aggressively slashing PC-to-phone calling rates is central to its corporate image, with its rates often being less than half the price offered by Skype.
 In 2011, Nymgo slashed rates in half to countries with teams participating in the 2010 World Cup.

 Customer service

 When a customer encounters poor audio quality, Nymgo will test the line and refund the first two minutes of the call if the test reveals a network error.

 Nymgo users periodically complain of dealing with unnecessary obstacles in buying credit (verification procedures, red tape) in certain countries.